 The EMS industry is highly competitive with multiple global EMS providers competing for the same customers and programs.
-Although the industry is characterized by large revenue opportunities, operating margins are comparatively low and aggressive pricing pressure is a common business dynamic in the industry.
+Although the industry is characterized by large revenue opportunities, operating margins are comparatively low and aggressive pricing pressure is a common business dynamic.
 Capacity utilization is an important factor affecting operating margins.
 The amount of available manufacturing capacity and the location of that capacity are vital considerations for EMS providers.
 The EMS industry is also working capital intensive.
 As a result, we believe that ROIC, which is primarily affected by operating margins and investments in working capital and equipment, is an important metric for measuring an EMS provider's financial performance.

 EMS companies are exposed to a variety of customers and end markets.
-Demand visibility is limited which makes revenue in each of our end markets difficult to predict.
-This is due primarily to the shorter product lifecycles inherent in technology markets, rapid shifts in technology for our customers' products and general economic conditions.
-The recent global economic downturn and volatile capital markets have negatively impacted the operations of most EMS providers, including Celestica.
+Demand visibility is limited, making revenue in each of our end markets difficult to predict.
+This is due primarily to the shorter product lifecycles inherent in technology markets, rapid shifts in technology for our customers' products and general volatility in economic conditions.
+The global economic downturn and volatile capital markets have negatively impacted the operations of most EMS providers, including Celestica.

-Revenue of \$1.52 billion for the first quarter of 2010 increased 3% from the same period in 2009.
-This was our first year-over-year first quarter with revenue growth since 2005, resulting primarily from new programs wins from existing customers, which more than offset program declines, as well as an improving economic environment.
-Although the global economy has recovered somewhat from the recent economic downturn, we continue to be cautious and expect end market growth to remain modest throughout each quarter of 2010.
-Recent demand increases have resulted in some component and material shortages.
-Component shortages can delay production as well as all revenue relating to products using those components.
-In addition, component shortages have resulted in us carrying higher levels of inventory and extending lead times.
-If this trend becomes more widespread, these factors could impact our financial results.
-Customers will sometimes shift production between EMS providers based on pricing concessions or their preference for consolidating their supply chain.
+Revenue of \$3.1 billion for the first half of 2010 increased 8% from the same period in 2009, resulting primarily from programs wins from new and existing customers and increased demand as a result of an improving economic environment, which more than offset declines in volume from certain customers.
+Although the global economy has recovered somewhat from the economic downturn, we continue to be cautious and expect end market growth to remain modest throughout the balance of 2010.
+Recent demand increases have resulted, and may continue to result, in some component and material shortages.
+Component shortages can delay production as well as all revenue relating to products using those components, and has resulted and may result in us carrying higher levels of inventory and extended lead times.
+We procure substantially all of our component and materials pursuant to individual purchase orders which are generally short-term in nature.
+To date, we have not been materially impacted by these shortages; however, if this trend becomes more widespread, these factors could adversely impact our financial results.
+In addition, the uncertainty with respect to rising labor costs, particularly in Asia, could also adversely impact our financial results if we are unable to adjust our pricing to our customers.
+Our business is also affected by customers who will sometimes shift production between EMS providers based on pricing concessions or their preference for consolidating their supply chain.
 Customers may also choose to accelerate the amount of business they outsource, or in some cases may insource previously outsourced business.
-These factors have impacted, and will continue to impact, our restructuring actions, our ability to grow our revenue, and our level of capital expenditures, as we respond to our customers' actions.
+These factors have impacted, and will continue to impact, our restructuring actions, our ability to grow revenue and our level of capital expenditures, as we respond to our customers' actions.

-Summary of Q1 2010
+Summary of Q2 2010